Orlando di Lasso: Life and career

-By the 1560s Lassus had become quite famous, and composers began to go to Munich to study with him.
+By the 1560s Lasso had become quite famous, and composers began to go to Munich to study with him.
 Andrea Gabrieli went there in 1562, and possibly remained in the chapel for a year.
 Giovanni Gabrieli also possibly studied with him in the 1570s.
 His renown had spread outside strictly musical circles, for in 1570 Emperor Maximilian II conferred nobility upon him, a rare circumstance for a composer.
 Pope Gregory XIII knighted him and in 1571, and again in 1573, the king of France, Charles IX, invited him to visit.
-Some of these kings and aristocrats attempted to woo him away from Munich with more attractive offers, but Lassus was evidently more interested in the stability of his position, and the splendid performance opportunities of Albrecht's court, than in financial gain.
+Some of these kings and aristocrats attempted to woo him away from Munich with more attractive offers, but Lasso was evidently more interested in the stability of his position, and the splendid performance opportunities of Albrecht's court, than in financial gain.
 "I do not want to leave my house, my garden, and the other good things in Munich", he wrote to the Duke of Electorate of Saxony in 1580, upon receiving an offer for a position in Dresden.

-In the late 1570s and 1580s Lassus made several visits to Italy, where he encountered the most modern styles and trends.
+In the late 1570s and 1580s Lasso made several visits to Italy, where he encountered the most modern styles and trends.
 In Ferrara, the center of avant-garde activity, he doubtless heard the madrigals being composed for the d'Este court.
 However, his own style remained conservative and became simpler and more refined as he aged.
 In the 1590s his health began to decline, and he went to a doctor named Thomas Mermann for treatment of what was called "melancholia hypocondriaca", but he was still able to compose as well as travel occasionally.
 His final work was often considered one of his best pieces: an exquisite set of twenty-one madrigali spirituali known as the Lagrime di San Pietro ("Tears of St. Peter"), which he dedicated to Pope Clement VIII, and which was published posthumously in 1595.
-Lassus died in Munich on 14 June 1594, the same day that his employer decided to dismiss him for economic reasons.
+Lasso died in Munich on 14 June 1594, the same day that his employer decided to dismiss him for economic reasons.
 He never saw the letter.
 He was buried in Munich in the Alter Franziskaner Friedhof, a cemetery that was cleared of gravestones in 1789 and is now the site of Max-Joseph-Platz.

 Music and influence

-One of the most prolific, versatile, and universal composers of the late Renaissance, Lassus wrote over 2,000 works in all Latin, French, Italian and German vocal genres known in his time.
+One of the most prolific, versatile, and universal composers of the late Renaissance, Lasso wrote over 2,000 works in all Latin, French, Italian and German vocal genres known in his time.
 These include 530 motets, 175 Italian madrigals and villanellas, 150 French chansons, and 90 German lieder.
-No strictly instrumental music by Lassus is known to survive, or ever to have existed: an interesting omission for a composer otherwise so wide-ranging and prolific, during an age when instrumental music was becoming an ever-more prominent means of expression, all over Europe.
-The German music publisher Adam Berg dedicated 5 volumes of his Patrocinium musicum (published from 1573–1580) to Lassus' music.
+No strictly instrumental music by Lasso is known to survive, or ever to have existed: an interesting omission for a composer otherwise so wide-ranging and prolific, during an age when instrumental music was becoming an ever-more prominent means of expression, all over Europe.
+The German music publisher Adam Berg dedicated 5 volumes of his Patrocinium musicum (published from 1573–1580) to Lasso's music.